ncbi/robotframework-pageobjects/README.md

 ## Some Examples
 Here's some examples of about the simplest Robot test case you could write using this package.
-You don't even have to model a page object...you could just write a test using the base `Page` class that comes with this package, yet by simply using the base `Page` object that comes with this package you get some things for free, like the ability to:
+You don't even have to model a page object...you could just write a test using the base `Page` class that comes with this package, yet by simply using `Page` you get some things for free, like the ability to:

 - pass in test options such as `baseurl`, `browser` etc. to both Robot tests and Python tests (see [Setting Options](#setting-options) for more built-in options you can use)